dannychantszfong/Vehicle_sales_data_analysis/README.md

 - **GitHub**: @dannychantszfong

 ---
-**Note**: This project is continuously being updated with new analyses and insights.
-Check back regularly for updates.
+**Note**: This project has been completed.
+All analyses and implementations are finalized.

 ## Troubleshooting
 Common issues and solutions: